 Where Singapore’s trains don’t go, the buses do—and an EZ-Link card gets you access to both networks.

 Where to stay: There’s a transit station directly under the Hotel Jen Orchardgateway, which offers a rooftop pool and a location right on Orchard Road.

-Check Prices for Hotel Jen Orchardgateway Singapore by Shangri-La in Singapore
+Check Prices for Hotel Jen Orchardgateway Singapore by Shangri-La in Singapore, Singapore

 San Francisco, California

 The City by the Bay snagged the second-place spot in a recent list of transit-friendly U.S. cities from Walk Score, which measures the convenience and frequency of public transportation.
 The city’s transit system, Muni, operates subway and bus lines as well as San Francisco’s famous cable cars and street cars—which might not always be the fastest way to get around town, but are certainly the most fun.
 You can buy Muni tickets in various ways, including by using its mobile app (iOS | Android).

 Muni connects to regional train services such as Bay Area Rapid Transit (BART) and Caltrain, which can take you to other key spots in the region like Oakland, San Jose, Palo Alto, and San Francisco International Airport.

 Where to stay: Treat yourself to a room with a fireplace at the White Swan Inn, located near Union Square and multiple Muni stops.